FAQ

 Does it smell bad?

-Doesn't it have a nappy effect?
+Doesn't it have a diaper effect?

 Our lingerie doesn't have a diaper effect at all.
 The fabrics of the effecient absorbent core are ultra-thin and guarantee optimum safety.